glo26/asteroids-strike/README.md

 # Abstract: Galaxy Gang - Asteroids Strike

 Galaxy Gang is an indie team aiming to bring the play-to-earn experience that mobile users have been waiting for onto their smartphones through addicting games with fair gameplay and tokenomics.

-We want to revive the fun of casual retro gaming while rewarding committed players with token incentives and other rewards.
+We aim to revive the fun of casual retro gaming while rewarding committed players with token incentives and other rewards.

 # About the defi Gaming Platform: